Creation’s Call: Stewardship Lessons from Middle-earth and Narnia

 Respondent: Dr. Emily H. McGowin, Assistant Professor of Theology

-This lecture will attempt to rekindle the wonder God intends for us to have as we explore and learn more about God’s creation.
+This lecture attempts to rekindle the wonder God intends for us to have as we explore and learn more about God’s creation.
 "But ask the animals, and they will teach you, or the birds of the air, and they will tell you; or speak to the earth, and it will teach you, or let the fish of the sea inform you.
 Which of all these does not know that the hand of the Lord has done this?"
 (Job 12:7-9).
 Through their created worlds, Tolkien and Lewis enable us to more fully understand and believe that human beings are not alone in their shouts of praise to the Creator!
 As we begin to apprehend more of what it means for creation to sing God’s praises, then we, too, will want to live out our call as God’s chosen stewards of His good creation as we join the natural world in its chorus of praise.